 The pairs live within larger family groups called troops, containing about 15 monkeys.
 Only the “top” male and female pair end up having babies.

 The marmoset’s conservation status is Least Concern with a decreasing population.

 Discover more about the marmoset including how these monkeys communicate.

 Bald eagles live in the United States and Canada.
 These birds are sexually mature at five years old.
 As a courtship ritual, for these animals that mate for life a male and female grasp talons and spin together in the air.

 Generally, a female lays two eggs in a clutch.
 Both the female and male take turns sitting on the eggs.
 The male goes out to hunt for food for the female and the chicks.
 The chicks fledge at around 11 weeks old and will soon be independent.
 Eagles can live from 20 to 30 years in the wild.

 The eagle’s conservation status is Least Concern with an increasing population.

 Check out more interesting facts about the bald eagle here.

 These monogamous rodents live in grassy fields in the central part of the United States as well as in southern Canada.
 The prairie vole reaches sexual maturity at about 40 days old.
 Male prairie voles aggressively compete with other males for the attention of a female.

-A female prairie vole has 2 to 4 litters per year.
-Each litter can contain up to 7 pups.
+A female prairie vole has two to four litters per year.
+Each litter can contain up to seven pups.
 The male and female share the responsibility of building a nest as well as feeding for their pups.
-The pups are able to live independently at just 2 weeks old.
+The pups are able to live independently at just two weeks old.
 These rodent pairs groom one another and huddle together in their burrow.